Type I and type II errors: Type I error

 The first kind of error is the mistaken rejection of a null hypothesis as the result of a test procedure.
 This kind of error is called a type I error (false positive) and is sometimes called an error of the first kind.
 In terms of the courtroom example, a type I error corresponds to convicting an innocent defendant.

 Type II error

-The second kind of error is the mistaken failure to reject the null hypothesis as the result of a test procedure.
+The second kind of error is the failure to reject the null hypothesis as the result of a test procedure.
 This sort of error is called a type II error (false negative) and is also referred to as an error of the second kind.
 In terms of the courtroom example, a type II error corresponds to acquitting a criminal.

 Crossover error rate

 The crossover error rate (CER) is the point at which type I errors and type II errors are equal.
 A system with a lower CER value provides more accuracy than a system with a higher CER value.
+With all else being equal, having the rate of type I errors and type II errors being equal (i.e. the CER) will result in the lowest overall error rate.